discoveryjs/discovery-cli/README.md

 Options:

         --cleanup                     Delete all files of output path before saving a result to it -c, --config <filename>           Path to config (JavaScript or JSON file), if not specified then looking for .discoveryrc.js, .discoveryrc.json, .discoveryrc or
                                       "discovery" section in package.json in the listed order -h, --help                        Output usage information
+        --isolate-styles [postfix]    Isolate generated CSS with specific postfix, when [postfix] is not specified it's generating as hash from CSS content -m, --model <name>                Specify a model (multi-model mode only) --no-data                     Exclude data in build
-    -m, --model <name>            Specify a model (multi-model mode only) -o, --output <path>           Path for a build result (`build` by default) --pretty-data [indent]    Pretty print of data.json
+    -o, --output <path>               Path for a build result (`build` by default) --pretty-data [indent]        Pretty print of data.json
     -s, --single-file                 Output a model build as a single file -v, --version                     Output version
 ```

 ## Modes

-Discovery can work in following modes:

-* Model-free, when no any model is specified
-* Single model
+Discovery CLI allows to define a single or multiple predefined models.
+A model is a composition of data fetch script, prepare data function and a set of pages, views and other helpers.
+All parts of the model are optional.
+CLI commands may work in following modes depending on config (see [Configuration](#configuration)):

+* `single` – a single model mode, when no index page involved.
+Enables when config have no `models` field, or `--model` option is used;
-* Multiple models – a batch of models and index page that lists models
+* `multi` – multiple models mode, a set of models and index page that lists models.
+Enables when config contains `models` field and no `--model` option is used;

-### Model-free

-This mode has no any predefined configurations.
-However, you can upload any data by clicking "Load data" button, or drag'n'drop file right into the browser and discover it.
+* `modlefree` – model free mode, when no any model is specified.
+Enables when no config is specified

 ### Single model

-Most common If you want only one model, you should start discovery with `--model %modelName%`.
-In this mode index page will represent your model default page.
+This mode uses when you need to serve or to build just a single model.
+To enable this mode, your config must no contain `models` field or command should be lauched with `--model` option (i.e. `discovery --model model-slug`).
+In this mode the root route will lead to model's default page.

 ### Multiple models

-In case you need that discovery powers more than one model at once, your can use multi-model mode.
+In case multiple model should be served by a single service, you may use multi models mode.
+To activate this mode, the config must contain `models` field, which defines configuration for each model.
 In this mode discovery will show model selection page as index page.
-Every model will have own route namespace (slug), and you can switch between models and index page at any time.
+Every model will have its own route namespace (i.e. `slug`), and you can switch between models and index page.

+### Model-free

+In this mode there is no any predefined models.
+However, you can upload any data by clicking "Load data" button, or drag'n'drop file right into the browser and discover it.
+This mode uses when no config file is found.

 ## Configuration

-To configure discovery you should specify one of config files:
+Discovery CLI supports configuration files in several formats (only one will be used in the priority listed below):

-* `.discoveryrc.js`
+* `.discoveryrc.js` (JavaScript)
-* `.discoveryrc.json`
+* `.discoveryrc.json` (JSON)
 * `.discoveryrc` (the same as `.discoveryrc.json`)

-Or you can add a section in your `package.json` file with `discovery` as a key.
+* `discovery` property in `package.json` (JSON)

+You may explicitly specify config file by using `--config` option.
+When no config found, `modelfree` mode is using.

 ### Model config

-Model config may consists of the following fields (all fields are optional):
+Model config consists of the following fields (all fields are optional):

 * `name` – name of model (used in title)
 * `data` – function which returns `any|Promise<any>`.
-Result of this function must be JSON serializable
+Result of this function must be serializable to JSON (i.e. have no cyclic references)
-* `prepare` – path to a script with additional initialization logic (e.g. add cyclic links and relations, extensions for query engine etc)
+* `prepare` – path to a script with additional initialization logic (e.g. add cyclic links and relations, mark objects, add annotations or extensions for query engine etc)
 * `plugins` – list of plugins (paths to `.js` and `.css` files); relative paths or package name and path are supported; concating to parent's plugin list
 * `favicon` – path to favicon image; inherits from parent config when not set
 * `viewport` – value for `<meta name="viewport">`; inherits from parent config when not set